 Because of his extensive litigation experience, together with his strong military background and West Point, Airborne, Ranger, Infantry, Jumpmaster, Special Forces “take no prisoners” attitude, it should not be surprising that, despite the small size of his firm, Mac was called upon to represent two governors, three state senators, CIA operatives, and a major U.S. airline.

-Attorney Nathan MacPherson continues with the legacy of “The MacPherson Group:” his father’s thirty-nine years of legal experience together with ten years of his own.
-Nathan (TMG, LLC) is located in Alaska but his tax controversy practice is nationwide.
-Nathan’s father, Mac MacPherson, has the predecessor law firm (TMG, PC) and recently reduced his case load.
-As an independent contractor to TMG, LLC, Mac – located in both Arizona and California – spends most of his time in California and advises Nathan upon request.
+Attorneys Nathan and Scott MacPherson continue with the legacy of “The MacPherson Group:” their father’s forty years of legal experience together with over twenty years of their own.
+The TMG, LLC, is an Alaska company, Nathan is domiciled in North Idaho, and Scott in Arizona but their tax controversy practice is nationwide.
+Their father, Mac MacPherson, started the predecessor law firm (TMG, PC) and advises as an independent contractor to TMG, LLC, from his homes in both Arizona and California.

 Our practice is nationwide and we represent clients from around the world.
 The sooner you have experienced tax defense attorneys on your side, the sooner you can get your life back.
-We have offices in Anchorage Alaska, Phoenix Arizona, Encinitas California.
+We work from our home offices in Hayden Idaho, Phoenix Arizona, and Encinitas California.
 When you hire The MacPherson Group, you are getting much more than attorneys with extensive tax controversy experience; you are also getting their global network of advisors.
 To help us take the best holistic approach to turning your legal issues into opportunities, we regularly consult with our network of advisors, who are leaders in their own fields.

 Hi Nathan, Thank you so much for helping me in this whole thing.
 May God bless you and your business.
 You have been patient with us and very diligent in this whole process.IRS alleged Wisconsin Client owed over $30k, $100 OIC accepted (1/3 of 1¢ on the dollar).